barikcp/AKS/README.md

 AKS

-Step-1: Create a VM in Azure and connect it. ​
+Step-1: Create a VM in Azure Console and connect it. ​

 ​